 Full or partial dentures are a common choice for patients.
 Dentures should not be painful to wear, but some patients experience discomfort or difficulty when wearing them, and should consider other tooth replacement options if they are unsatisfied.
 In addition, pre-prosthetic surgery can surgically prepare the mouth to make dentures more comfortable.

 Full or partial dentures are completely removable, which a lot of patients prefer.
 Your dentist can fit your dentures; however, if pre-prosthetic surgery is recommended, an oral surgeon will perform the procedure.

 Tooth Replacement Solutions

-California Oral Surgery & Dental Implant Center offers many tooth replacement options at our practice in Garden Grove, CA, including dental implants and full-arch restoration.
+California Oral Surgery & Dental Implant Center offers many tooth replacement options at our practice in Huntington Beach, CA, including dental implants and full-arch restoration.
 If you are curious to learn more about your tooth replacement options, please call our office.
 A member of our team will be happy to schedule a consultation for you.
 We look forward to helping you achieve your oral health goals.